Sisian: Economy

 With its ancient archaeological sites and attractive nature, tourism is an important sector for Sisian and the region.
-The town is served with many traditional boutique hotels, B&Bs, as well as restaurants and pubs.
+The town is served with many traditional boutique hotels, bed and breakfasts, restaurants and pubs.

 Education

-As of 2017, Sisian is home to 5 public education schools as well as a number of pre-school kindergartens.
+As of 2017, Sisian is home to 5 public schools as well as a number of pre-school kindergartens.

 The Sisian branch of the Armenian National Agrarian University was opened in 2004, with seven specialties: agronomy, milk and dairy technology, land management and cadastral survey, economics and management of agrarian production, agrifood system accountancy and audit, veterinary sanitary expertise, and animal husbandry.

-The Sisian Adult Education Center is a non-profit organization offering development programs for the population of the town.
+The Sisian Adult Education Center is a non-profit organization offering non-formal educational and development programs for the population of the town.

 Sport

 Football, volleyball, futsal, handball, weightlifting, boxing, wrestling and chess are among the popular sports in Sisian.
 The children and youth sport school of the towns was opened in 1961 by the efforts of volleyball player Manvel Amirkhanyan.
 Designated for around 500 young trainees, the school was entirely reconstructed and opened in March 2017.

 The town is also home to a chess school as well as a football school operating since 2011.

 The Sisian Football School Stadium was constructed during 2017.
 The stadium has an up-to-date artificial turf and a seating capacity of 500 spectators.